 So, how much protein do we need?

 The Daily Reference Intake (DRI) for a normal adult’s daily protein intake is .8 grams per kilogram of body weight, or .36 grams per pound.
 That figure translates into 54 grams of protein for the average 150-pound adult.
-According to Anding, endurance athletes need 1.2-1.4 grams of protein per day, and strength-training athletes need 1.6-1.6 grams of protein per day.
-Infants and adolescents also need elevated protein intake: 2g/Kg daily for infants, and 1 g/Kg daily for adolescents.
+According to Anding, endurance athletes need 1.2-1.4 grams of protein per kilogram of body weight (g/Kg) per day, and strength-training athletes need 1.6-1.8 g/Kg per day.
+Infants and adolescents also need elevated protein intake: 2 g/Kg daily for infants, and 1 g/Kg daily for adolescents.

 How much protein are we getting?